groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/java/tsv.md

     title_right: "System Requirements"
     content_right: |
         GroupDocs.Viewer for Java APIs are supported on all major platforms and operating systems.
-Before executing the code below, please make sure that you have the following prerequisites installled on your system.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
-        *   Development Environment: NetBeans, Intellij IDEA, Eclipse etc
+        *   Development Environment: NetBeans, IntelliJ IDEA, Eclipse etc
         *   Java Runtime Environment: J2SE 6.0 and above
         *   Get the latest version of GroupDocs.Viewer for Java from [Maven](https://repository.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-viewer)